 We need to know who spoke these words.
 We’ll demonstrate first with tags.
 Note the use of commas inside the quotation marks.

 - Tag before dialogue:

 James said, “He took Muffin for a walk.
-The leash broke, and she ran away.”
+The leash broke, then she ran away.”

 - Tag in the middle of dialogue:

 “He took Muffin for a walk,” James said.
-“The leash broke, and she ran away.”
+“The leash broke, then she ran away.”

 - Tag at the end of dialogue:

 “He took Muffin for a walk.
-The leash broke, and she ran away,” James said.
+The leash broke, then she ran away,” James said.

 Now we’ll use the same sentence with beats.
 Note the lack of commas.
 Periods are used, instead.